 18. Take a Trip to Niagara Falls

 The list of the top 10 attractions in Toronto is incomplete without the famous Niagara Falls.
-Just 90 minutes away from Toronto, Niagara falls is a group of three waterfalls that lie on the border of Ontario and New York (USA).
+Just 90 minutes away from Toronto, Niagara falls is a group of three waterfalls that lie on the border of Ontario and New York state (USA).
 As expected, you will be greeted with stunning views, exciting trails and hikes, guided tours, and plenty of staying and eating options nearby.

 TIP: Helicopter rides can be easily arranged to get the best views.